All of you deserves tender care.

-Women choose Dr. Nina Naidu when they want to change the size or type of their implants; to replace a leaking or ruptured implant; or to correct complications from their primary Breast Augmentation (such as capsular contracture).
+Women in NYC who have previously undergone breast implant surgery may find that the shape and feel of their implants has changed with time.
+Patients choose Dr. Nina Naidu when they want to change the size or type of their implants; to replace a leaking or ruptured implant; or to correct complications from their primary Breast Augmentation (such as capsular contracture).
 Dr. Naidu’s goal is to perform breast revision surgery that gives you a more youthful breast contour and enhances your appearance.

 Aesthetic and reconstructive surgery of the breast comprise a large part of Dr. Naidu’s NYC plastic surgical practice.
 She has a special interest in breast augmentation, revision and reconstruction.

-The patient is unhappy with the size, shape or appearance of their breasts.
+The patient is unhappy with the size, shape or appearance of her breasts.

-Patients frequently breast revision if a saline implant deflates or an MRI indicates a shell leak of a silicone implant.
+Patients frequently seek breast implant revision if a saline implant has deflated or an MRI indicates a shell break in a silicone implant.
 Breast revisions can also be performed if the breasts no longer appear symmetrical.

 Sometimes patients have implants that were placed over the muscle initially or which may have shifted into an unnatural position.
 Implants may be positioned too high or low on the chest wall, or positioned too close or far apart.
-Another issue is the “double bubble” effect where there is a groove along the breast below the nipple.
+In some cases, the implant has moved beneath the natural fold beneath the breast, creating the “double bubble” deformity.

-This can be caused by the thinning of the breast tissue due to pregnancy or aging, or if a saline implant has partially deflated.
-Often rippling is resolved by choosing a different type of implant and positioning the implant beneath the pectoralis muscle.
+Implant rippling can occur secondary to thinning of the breast tissue due to pregnancy or aging, or if a saline implant has partially deflated.
+Often rippling is resolved by choosing a different type of implant and positioning the implant beneath the pectoralis muscle on the chest.

 Some patients realize that they should have chosen a different size (or shape) of implant.
 Other patients are at a new stage of life and want an implant that looks or feels more natural.

-This condition causes painful scar tissue to form around the implant.
-The implant and scar tissue need to be surgically removed.
+Capsular contracture refers to firm and sometimes painful scar tissue which can form around the implant.
+If the scar tissue is soft, it is generally treated with ultrasound treatments or observed.
+Painful scar tissue typically needs to be surgically removed.
 New implants (if desired) will be carefully chosen and repositioned to hopefully prevent recurrence in the future.

-Breast implants do not correct sagging or alter your areola.
-Some patients choose to have a breast revision to lift their breasts and/or change the size of their areola.
+Breast implants alone cannot correct breasts which have fallen lower.
+Some patients will opt to have a breast lift as part of their breast implant revision surgery to lift their breasts and/or change the size of their areola.

 Some women no longer wish to have implants, and may elect to have them removed.